+It was the first affordable and accessible health facility in the area, serving five communities.
 Who would have imagined that this same donor-sponsored clinic would be nominated by the Kenyan Government as one of two clinics in the Narok County to be used for COVID-19 cases?

 This turn of events necessitated urgent action.
 Donor funds of USD 1,500 were sourced and deployed for the supply of specialized medical items and personal protective equipment to equip the clinic’s doctor and COVID-quarantine room.

 An inside perspective

 Simon Saitoti, Africa Foundation’s Programme Officer and a community resident, understands all too well the grave challenges of the current situation.

 There is an air of unreality as there have been no cases in this region yet, but these communities are especially vulnerable.

 One of the threats comes from the nearby Tanzanian border where high-risk, illegal crossings continue as food shortages triggered by market closures become an increasing challenge.
 At the shopping centre nearby the clinic, a container of water is put outside in line with a Government ruling, but is unused by shoppers walking in and out of the centre.
 Why?
 Because the Government’s campaign of awareness and precautionary measures is still filtering through to these remote regions.

 “I don’t know what would have happened if we did not have the clinic”, Simon says.

 With the exception of the room that has been set aside for COVID cases, the clinic continues to service the needs of this area, including the all-important children’s vaccination programme.
 In addition to all these duties, the clinic doctor is actively driving awareness of fundamental preventative measures.